Ryan-McBride/numnet/README.md

 The numbers station audio is saved to a temp file and then uploaded to vocaroo so it can be distributed.
 Once the upload is compete the script will return the JSON from the vocaroo post, containing the url to share, and the delete token.

 Note: Vocaroo deletes uploaded audio after a few months.

+## Command Flags

+--pad Specify custom one-time pad
+`$ python numnet.py "hello" --pad "UUFSE"`

+--voice Specify an OSX say voice
+`$ python numnet.py "imdabes" --voice "Agnes"`
+a list of available voices can be seen by running `$ say -v '?'`

+--chime Specify a custom chime to use.
+If not provided, a random built in chime will be used. use path relative to numnet directory.
+`$ python numnet.py "pizza time" --chime "./totinos.mp3"`

+--output Specify a destination for the output file.
+If not used, a temp file will be created and uploaded to vocaroo (feels more like a broadcast that way)
+`$ python numnet.py "remember trix yogurt?" --output "myBroadcast.mp3"`

 ## Contribution Guidelines